 which may include additional testing.

 - List of medicines you are taking, including prescriptions, over-the-counter

 medicines, vitamins, herbal remedies and any other supplements

 Learn About Eye Conditions

-Surgery to remove excess skin from droopy eyelids.
+Our ophthalmologists can remove excess skin from droopy eyelids.
+Only medically

 A cataract clouds the eye’s lens.
 Among other symptoms, a cataract can:

 - Make colors seem faded

 - Make it hard to see at night

 Cataract surgery is an outpatient procedure performed at Great River Medical